Superm4n97/kubernetes/README.md

 #### Readiness Probe:
 It checks if the server is ready to serve the client or not.

-## CLUSTER COMPONENTS
-### Kubernetes Proxy
-kubernetes proxy is responsible for routing network traffic to load-balanced service in the cluster.
-For load balancing proxy must be present on every node.
-If the cluster runs the Kubernetes proxy with Daemonset, we can inspect the proxy as:
->$ kubectl get daemonSets --namespace=kube-system kube-proxy

-### Kubernetes DNS
-DNS server is like a dictionary of a cluster, it stores the information of naming and location of a specific service. <br>
-It provides naming and discovery for the service that are defined in the cluster.
-Depending on the size of the cluster there could be one or more DNS servers. <br>

-### Kubernetes UI
-> $ kubectl proxy

-It starts up a proxy server to access the UI.
-The server starts on _localhost:8001_

-## KUBERNETES COMPONENTS
-### POD
-POD is the basic component of kubernetes.
-POD consists of containers inside it.
-Usually we put a single container inside a POD.
-POD gets an internal ip address.
-POD's communicate among themselves with that ip address.

-### Service
-POD's dies rapidly, so when a new pod is created a new ip should need to assign along it which is pretty inconvenient.
-Here comes the concept of services.
-Service is a static ip address that is attached along each pod.
-Lifecycles of a service and pod are not connected, so when a pod dies service remains along with it's ip address.
- Pods communicate with each other with service.<br>

-Service has 2 functionalities:<br>
-1. Permanent IP address
-2. Load balancer
-### Ingress
-Service is divided into two categories, Internal and External.
-User request first goes to ingress then the request is forwarded according to the service.

-### ConfigMap
-ConfigMap contains some mapped information.
-Suppose we need to access a pod using its service, if we change the name of the service then we again need to push and pull that pod.
-Instead of this we can use a generic configuration mapping that we do not need to change the whole thing.

-### Secret
-Secret is also a map, but the values in secret is stored in base64 encoded.
-Secret is used to store the credentials and authentication information.

-### Volume
-When a container is declared, if it stores data, when the container will restart everything will be gone. so to store data permanently we use volumes along the pods to store data.
-The volume is mounted by the developer to some external local storage.

-### Deployment
-Suppose a single pod application, when the application dies m the user will have a downtime of a server which is a bad user experience. <br>
-Here comes the main advantage of the distribution system.
-In the distribution system we can have many replicas of a single application.
-In kubernetes to create another application replica we do not need to create another node.
-Instead of that we can make a blueprint and specify there how many copy we want.
-This blueprint is called deployment.
-So deployment is a script, using which we can create as many application replica as we want.
-So we basically create deployment and deployment will create pods.
->deployment -> pods -> container

-### StatefulSet
-Multiple deployments can not be created for stateful set like database, because replica pods access volume concurrently.
-This is why database type of pods
-need to be created by statefulSet instead of deploy.

 ## Resource Management
 ### Resource Requests and Limits:
 It specifies how much resource a pod will consume.